Every dog adopted from New Hope comes with a lifetime promise: If you can no longer look after them, they will always have a place with us.

 - What do you want to do with the dog?
 Obedience, hiking, agility, flyball?

 Yes!
 We follow the same procedures as a local adoption but the home visit is done in advance of meeting the dog.
-We ask a rescue local to you to do a home visit for us.
+We will conduct the home visit virtually via Zoom or Facetime (or a similar app).

 The adopter is responsible for arrangements and fees associated with transport in addition to the adoption fee.
 These fees can include the cost of crate if the dog must travel by air.
 Please look into logistics and costs prior to submitting an adoption application.